 Safeguarding, here, means you have an obligation to implement the NIST 800-171 cybersecurity standard to comply with DFARS 252.204 7012.
 And you can bet the finished version of CMMC will have that requirement, too.

-You’re also required to report the cyber incidents you experience when they affect this information, or affect your ability to perform services designated as operationally critical support.
+You are obliged to report the cyber incidents you experience when they affect CDI or CUI.
+Or affect your ability to perform services designated as “operationally critical support”.
 A cyber incident is a virus, malware, or other security incident.
-When you discover it, and if you can isolate it, you’re required to submit it to the DOD Cyber Crime Center.
+When you discover it, and if you can isolate it, you must submit it to the DOD Cyber Crime Center.
 And the DOD may elect to conduct a follow-up damage assessment.
 These requirements flow down to DOD subcontractors, too.

 I should also talk about the new interim rule that went into effect November 30, 2020 regarding DFARS 252.204 7012.
 You’re required to submit your NIST 800-171 self-assessment score to the DOD’s SPRS system.
 A perfect score is 110.
 No one wants to look bad by submitting a low score, with a long and drawn out POAM period.
 However, keep in mind the DOD may audit your self-assessment.
 And, it has the authority to cancel contracts under the “False Claim Act”.
 So, honesty is the best policy here.